 Supposedly, U Shin Gyi was a very troubled youth.
 This all ended when he happened to come face to face with the Buddha himself.
 He was granted instant enlightenment on the condition that he watch over the Irrawaddy to ensure the safe travels of the river’s many boats and fisherman.

 Even today, villages along the river hold special rituals with the purpose of channeling U Shin Gyi’s spirit through a medium.
-This is one way the locals try to stay in contact with the deity.
 Many believe his blessings are vital for the wellbeing of Myanmar’s most important waterway, a river which is also currently under threat from a proposed dam project.

 The Controversial Dam